auth0/docs/articles/multifactor-authentication/guardian/configuration.md

 ![](/media/articles/mfa/guardian-dashboard.png)

 > Auth0 provides [built-in support](https://auth0.com/docs/multifactor-authentication#using-auth0-s-built-in-support) for MFA using Google Authenticator or Duo.
-You may choose to use either of these providers, in lieu of Guardian, on the **Multifactor Auth** page of the Management Dashboard.
+You may choose to use either of these providers, in lieu of Guardian, or any code generator application, on the **Multifactor Auth** page of the Management Dashboard.

 ### Configuring Guardian in the Management Dashboard